astencel-sumo/opentelemetry-workshop/exercises/processors/resourcedetection/README.md

-# Resource Detection Processor workshop - steps to follow
+# Resource Detection Processor exercise

 * Take a look at the [config.yaml](config.yaml) configuration file and run `otelcol` with this config locally